colaberry/enterprise-data-readiness-ai-agents/chapter-01/chapter_1_complete.md

 4. **Insurance verification**: Confirm coverage for follow-up visit (external API tool)
 5. **Booking confirmation**: Reserve slot and send notification (action tools)

 Each step may invoke a different specialist agent or external tool.
-The orchestrator tracks state, handles failures (retry logic, fallback options), and ensures steps execute in correct order.
+The orchestrator tracks state, handles failures (retry logic, fallback options), and ensures steps execute in correct appointment.
 Advanced agents use chain-of-thought reasoning or ReAct patterns (Reason + Act loops) for dynamic planning when steps depend on prior results.
 (Planning patterns, error recovery, and state management in Chapter 11.)

 #### Secure Context Sharing Architecture